mobile-shell/mosh/README.md

     make install   # as root

   `configure` accepts standard options, like `--prefix` to set the installation prefix.
 Pass `--help` for a full listing.
+See also the section "Advice to distributors" below.

   To build and use Mosh you will need